victorcodess/alpaca-image-generator/README.md

 ## Leassons Learned

-I could spend all day describing the lessons I learnt while working on this project, but the most importsnt ones involved my newfound undewrstanding of useState hook and using external libraries.
-I also learned a lot about code sturcture and modifying Javascript objects in React.
+I could spend all day describing the lessons I learnt while working on this project, but the most important ones involved my newfound understanding of the useState hook and using external libraries.
+I also learnt a lot about code structure and modifying Javascript objects in React.